wacncontent/CustomizeTool/addCommentOutput/articles/search/search-faceted-navigation.md

 The presentation layer in your code provides the user experience.
 It should list the constituent parts of the faceted navigation, such as the label, values, check boxes, and the count.
 The Azure Search REST API is platform agnostic, so use whatever language and platform you want.
 The important thing is to include UI elements that support incremental refresh, with updated UI state as each additional facet is selected.

-In the following sections, we’ll take a closer look at how to build each part, starting with the presentation layer.
+In the following sections, <!-- deleted by customization we'll --><!-- keep by customization: begin --> we’ll <!-- keep by customization: end --> take a closer look at how to build each part, starting with the presentation layer.

 <a name="presentationlayer"></a>
 ##Build the presentation layer